Now that you're up to speed on the basics, all that remains is loading your data into productboard and setting up your project.

 Releases are used to group features that will be launched together.
 Releases can be useful for grouping features on the Features board and Roadmap.

 Agile teams often define releases around more specific time periods in the short run (this month, next month) but become broader as the time horizon extends into the future (next quarter, later...)
-Note that each feature can only belong to one release.
+More info

 - Experiment with grouping features by release on the Features board and Roadmap

-- Add upcoming releases for your product: On the Features board, open the release column configurations at right.
-Add a new release column to create a new release.
+- Add upcoming releases for your product: On the Features board, use the configurations bar at right to select Releases.